pterodactyl/documentation/guides/database_hosts.md

 Users will later see the host as their database endpoint.
 Therefore you should set it to a public ip or FQDN and not to `localhost` for example.
 :::

-Hit "Create" and if everything was entered correctly you should be redirected the database hosts list and see your new database host.
+Hit "Create" and if everything was entered correctly you should be redirected to the database host list and see your new database host.